yash-pimpale/yash-pimpale/README.md

 ## :office_worker: About Me

-I am a highly skilled data scientist with a Master's degree in Data & Computational Science from University College Dublin (UCD), Ireland.
-With around 4 years of experience in software development, I bring a unique blend of data expertise and programming skills to the table.
+An enthusiastic Data Engineer with a Master's degree in Data & Computational Science from University College Dublin (UCD), Ireland.
+I have years of experience in designing Snowflake data pipelines, ETL workflow management, developing reports in Power BI, and jenkins deployment within a prominent fintech CRM provider.

-I'm proficient in data manipulation, statistical modelling, and machine learning techniques.
+I'm proficient in data warehousing, statistical modelling, and machine learning techniques.
 Also have a strong background in programming, coupled with a passion for problem-solving and a keen eye for detail.

-As a software engineer I'm adept at end-to-end software design & development including requirement gathering, documentation, infrastructure setup, integration development and unit testing.

 ## :handshake: Connect with me